miquelespi/longnap_iot/README.md

 # longnap_iot

-App engine site files for iot.longnap.com
+Google App engine site files for http://iot.longnap.com.
+A webpage to visualize IoT measurements I do for fun.